CatalogueOfLife/general/README.md

  - Final integrity checks and validation
  - Point reviewers to flagged issues.

-Action:

- - Document the current GSD assembly process including the editorial process and processes across the multiple locations where assembly occurs.
-Document how IRMNG genera and regional lists get integrated (OB: DM, LA, YR)
- - Define rules for a stable taxonID.
-Understanding when a taxon changes sufficiently to warrant an identifier change  (RP, MD, DR, DE, TB)
 ![](taxon-concept-changes.jpg)

 ## Migration of current Portal, API & DVD